All Episodes

 He knows it.

-That's why he tries to do the every man thing, and he keeps tripping over himself.
+That's why he tries to do the everyman thing.

 If he wins that constituency, he wins the presidency.

-But that's what he's got to work.
+But that's where he's got to work.

-I keep harking back to the piece by Thomas Edsel in the New York Times that's now a month old, in which Edsel used to be at the Washington Post, now he's a huffing and puffing the post, and he's tight with the campaign with Obama.
+It's now a month old, in which Edsel used to be at the Washington Post now he's a huffing and puffing the post, and he's tight with the campaign with Obama, with the White House.

-And they basically admitted, they conceded in that op-ed piece that they're not going after white working class voters, white working class families.
+And they basically admitted, they conceded in that op-ed piece that they're not going after white working class voters, white working-class families.

 Obama's going.